 “Ugh, they just don’t get it.”

-How many times have you heard this whispered—or worse—around the office by disgruntled employees who feel like other teams in the company aren’t playing by the same rules, committed to the same mission, or even playing on the same team?
+How many times have you heard this whispered—or worse— by disgruntled employees who feel like other teams in the company aren’t playing by the same rules, committed to the same mission, or even playing on the same team?
 The problem—effective collaboration across departments—is more common than you think.

-In fact, as the gig and global economies continue to explode due to digital transformation, collaboration across departments has become both more important and more difficult.
-The Harvard Business Review recently shared that the same qualities required for success in today’s digital marketplace—large, virtual, diverse, and well-educated—are also often the same qualities that undermine it.
+In fact, as we have shifted to remote and flexible working due to digital transformation and the coronavirus pandemic, collaboration across departments has become both more important and more difficult.
+The Harvard Business Review shared that the same qualities required for success in today’s digital marketplace—large, virtual, diverse, and well-educated—are also often the same qualities that undermine it.
 So, what’s a modern leader in today’s marketplace to do?

 Of course, there’s no simple fix or magic bullet to creating collaboration across departments.
 But the following are some solid tips that could help make the process a bit more cooperative.